javed-habeeb/javed-habeeb/README.md

 ## About Me

 I am an undergraduate student passionate about IoT, embedded systems, and microcontroller-based solutions.
-Proficient in Python and experienced in integrating hardware and software for real-world applications using Arduino, ESP32, and Raspberry Pi.
+Proficient in Python,C and a touch of BASH scripting.
-Currently expanding my knowledge in C programming, Linux systems, and embedded software development.
+Currently expanding my knowledge in C programming, Linux systems, embedded development, microcontrollers(arduino, esp32).

 ---